lewool/toupee/README.md

   * Green vs orange: This color pair is used to compare blocks of high-value left choices (green) to blocks of high-value right choices (orange).
   * Blue vs red: This color pair is used to compare stimulus position or brain hemisphere.
 Blue  means left (or contralateral); red means right (or ipsilateral).
   * Green vs brown: This color pair is used to denote correct (green) versus incorrect (brown) trial outcomes.

+#### 3D 'alignResps' or 'alignFace' matrices
+One of the early steps in data loading/processing is to determine how a trace of continuous activity (e.g., neural data trace, pupil area, etc.) relates to events of interest (stimulus onset, first wheel movement, valve onset, etc.).
+We do this by extracting segments of activity and compute their timing with respect to the event (instead of with respect to, say, computer time or Timeline time).
+We can use these segments to compute the event-triggered average (ETA).

+Customarily, event-aligned activity is held in a struct called `eta.alignedResps` (neurons) or `eta.alignedFace` (video ROIs), and contains three cells:
+  * activity aligned to stimulus onset (cell {1})
+  * movement onset (cell {2})
+  * feedback onset (cell {3}).

+Within each cell is a 3D matrix of size _trials_ x _time_ x _unit_, where a _unit_ is either a single neuron or a video ROI. _time_ is a fixed time window around the time of the event and expressed in seconds.
+The length is determined by the time sampling, and the time labels can be found in the 1 x n vector `eta.eventWindow`.
+Timepoint 0 corresponds to the event onset, and will usually be the middle element in the vector (ceil(length/2)).

+Example:
+  * To extract the stimulus-aligned activity trace of Cell 40 on trial 10, call `eta.alignedResps{1}(10, :, 40)`
+    * To plot this trace, call `plot(eta.eventWindow, eta.alignedResps{1}(10, :, 40)`)
+  * To find the ETA for Cell 40 across all trials, call `mean(eta.alignedResps{1}(:, :, 40), 1)`
+    * To plot this mean trace, call `plot(eta.eventWindow, mean(eta.alignedResps{1}(:, :, 40), 1)`
+  * To extract a value for the same cell's activity precisely at movement onset on trial 10, call `eta.alignedResps{2}(10, eventWindow == .0, 40)`
+  * To extract all cell activity values precisely at movement onset on trial 10, call `eta.alignedResps{2}(10, eventWindow == .0, :)`